Thomas Elmer Braniff

-Thomas Elmer Braniff (December 6, 1883 – January 10, 1954) was an original co-founder of Braniff International Airways, along with his brother Paul Revere Braniff.
+Thomas Elmer Braniff (December 6, 1883 – January 10, 1954) was an American entrepreneur.
+He was a co-founder of Braniff International Airways, along with his brother Paul Revere Braniff.
 Known as Tom Braniff, he was also a noted insurance pioneer in Oklahoma.
 In 1928 he formed Paul R. Braniff, Inc., with his brother Paul Braniff, to operate schedule air carrier flights between Oklahoma City and Tulsa, Oklahoma.